 Each patrol would need to arrange a way to get themselves to and from camp as well.
 Scouts would find out from their parents who is able to drive, and obtain commitments for enough seats.

 The backstop, for adult supervision and youth protection, would still be some sort of tally or permission slip from the parents, which the Scout would present to them for signature and return it to the troop by a week or two prior to the outing.
 This would also force the Scout to actually talk to his parents and inform them about the campout sooner than 5:59 pm on Friday afternoon.

 But how do we make sure the parents know to plan for their son to be away for the weekend?
 There does need to be a backchannel of communication for outings, troop meetings, and other troop news because, after all, the parents are still responsible for getting their sons to and from events (and we know the sometimes slim likelihood of effective son-to-parent communication).
 This can be by e-mail, newsletter, text messaging, phone tree or any other method that works.
 The backchannel, however, should not take the place of the Scouts’ responsibility to themselves and to the program that they are conducting.

 If we’re not giving the Scouts the responsibility of managing at least as much of their own involvement in their program as they can handle, we’re shortchanging them of a life-skill-building experience that only Scouting can offer.
-It’s certainly beyond our authority and good common sense for the adults to do what the Scouts should be doing for themselves.This post How much are you doing for them? first appeared on Bobwhite Blather.
+It’s certainly beyond our authority and good common sense for the adults to do what the Scouts should be doing for themselves.This post first appeared on Bobwhite Blather.